 Assessing the quality of evidence and addressing concerns training for Practice Assessors

 This 3-hour session is designed for Practice Assessors (PA’s) for Newly Qualified Social Workers (NQSW’s) undertaking their initial post-qualifying year in practice.
-The session outlines the requirements of Practice Assessors in terms of assessing the progress of their NQSW via observations of practice, written work, service user and professional feedback.
+The session outlines the requirements of Practice Assessors in terms of assessing the evidence provided by the NQSW for their portfolio/assessment process.

 This course will be delivered by MS Teams, please ensure your IT equipment is updated and is running audio/visual and the latest version of Teams – please use the joining instructions provided.